utkarsh231/Learning-Sparse-Label-Couplings-for-Multilabel-Chest-X-Ray-Diagnosis/README.md

 Visualize Learned Couplings

-After a run, you can inspect the learned A matrix:
+After a run, you can inspect the learned (A) matrix:

-import torch, matplotlib.pyplot as plt
+import torch, matplotlib.pyplot as plt import pandas as pd

 ckpt = torch.load("./outputs/tf_efficientnet_b4_ns_fold1.pth", map_location="cpu")
 A = ckpt["refiner"]["A"].numpy()  # shape (C, C)